 Step 1: Identify our Resources:

 Our first step was to identify what resources we had available to work with.
 In most cases we knew this would mean money, but we also knew this would mean available building materials.
 Since we already owned the land and two of the base building shells, that made it easy to start collecting building materials well in advance.
 We scoured yard sales and the Habitat ReStore, collected leftover lumber, tile, and cabinetry from friends jobsites, and already owned most of the tools and equipment we would need to do the work ourselves in most cases.
-This allowed us to trim the bulk of the construction costs down and limit how much we would spend on hiring contractors for specific skilled labor.
+This allowed us to trim the bulk of the construction costs down and limit how much we would spend on hiring contractors for specific skilled labor, or ordering supplies from quality online hardware stores like East Coast Hardware,.

 We also looked at our financial resources to make sure we could afford to make this huge jump without landing in the bottom of an endless pit of debt.
 We started by using Pigly’s basic cash flow assessment calculator to see where our money was going and where we could benefit the most by making a few adjustments.
 This was especially helpful since we ran it one way to assess where we were before we started building, and what that cash flow would look like when we would no longer have a giant mortgage over our heads.